SantanderMetGroup/ansible-thredds-cluster/scenarios/benchmarking/README.md

 ## Nginx + Memcached ##
 Nginx performs load balancing at Application level (L7 in OSI model) mapping the URI from the request to a sepecific server or pool of servers (depending on, for example, the collection of datasets requested).
 In addition to that, Nginx performs periodic health checks to monitor the backend and keep a proper list of available servers.
+An extra advantadge of using Nginx as the load balancer, is that it can be also used as a web server to serve static content such as images, css files, etc. reducing overall network load.

 Using _sticky sessions_ with Nginx is an option only included in the paid version, so Memcached is used to allow for session replication between servers.